 A severe neoclassical 19th-century building surrounded by several architectural styles.

 Very close to the ancient market, one can still shop in the Fruit, Meat and Vegetable Market of Athens, aka Varvakios.
 It’s the biggest one in the city and it’s packed with high-quality nuts, spices, fish, meat and of course Greece’s renowned olives!

-Known as the ‘Birthplace of Democracy’, this site was the ancient market of Athens and this is where you can see the best-preserved temple in Greece, the Parliament of the Athenian Democracy and the place where Socrates taught and was executed in the 5th century BC.
+The Agora, known as the 'birthplace of Democracy', is where you can see the parliament of the Athenian Democracy, the best-preserved temple in Greece and the place where Socrates taught and was executed in the 5th century BC.